neuralize-ai/edgerunner/HACKING.md

 Here are some instructions to help you build and test this project as a developer and potential contributor.

+Edgerunner is designed to support (cross-)compiling for many architectures and operating systems, including most dependencies.
+In order to take as much of the burden as possible away from end users, there is some complex logic to the build process.
+This document is a good starting point to get up and running with CPU support.
+The steps must be followed carefully, but once properly configured allows for quick development iteration.

+The [examples document](/example/README.md) outlines steps to add GPU and NPU support, but should be attempted after successfully running the tests as described below.

 ## Developer mode

 Build system targets that are only useful for developers of this project are